Los Angeles Music Center: Construction of Walt Disney Concert Hall and Roy and Edna Disney/CalArts Theater

 On October 23, 2003, The Music Center opened the Frank-Gehry-designed Walt Disney Concert Hall, expanding the campus to 11 acre.
 The 2,265-seat Concert Hall is home to the Los Angeles Philharmonic and the Los Angeles Master Chorale.
 Walt Disney Concert Hall includes the 266-seat Roy and Edna Disney/CalArts Theater (REDCAT) and outdoor program areas including the W. M. Keck Foundation Children's Amphitheatre, seating 250-300 and the Nadine and Ed Carson amphitheatre seating 120.

 Music Center Plaza renovation

-The main plaza underwent a $40 million renovation project in July 2018.
-The project doubles the plaza's capacity from 2,500 to 5,000 people.
+The main plaza underwent a $40 million renovation in July 2018, which doubled the plaza's capacity from 2,500 to 5,000 people.

 Venues

 The main venues of the complex (which also includes some outdoor amphitheaters) are: